Infertility Treatments

 Side effects of fertility pills include:

-The final potential side effect of using fertility pills is a baby, or two, – and that side effect lasts a lifetime (sorry, we couldn’t resist that one!)
+The final potential side effect of using fertility pills is a baby, or two – and that side effect lasts a lifetime (sorry, we couldn’t resist that one!).

 Pregnancies resulting in multiples are rare.
 These pills are NOT the fertility drugs that can lead to the “Octomom” scenario, quite the opposite.
 The goal is to release one egg, and your body may release two – although that is less common.
 In fact, with Clomid or related fertility pills, your chances of conceiving twins is only 7% – 8% (and it’s lower than your chances of having twins if you conceive naturally over the age of 35).
 The chances of having triplets or quadruplets is less than 0.3% or three-tenths of a single percent.

-Fertility Injections (Controlled Ovarian Hyperstimulation)injections
+Fertility Injections (Controlled Ovarian Hyperstimulation)

 If fertility pills don’t work, you may move up the treatment line to fertility injections.
 Remember that with the pills, we tricked your brain into thinking estrogen levels were low, which triggered the pituitary gland to produce and release FSH.
 With the injectable fertility drugs (gonadotropins, with brand names of Follistim, Gonal-f, Menopur and Bravelle), we take the brain out of the equation altogether and administer the FSH directly into your system via hormone injections.